pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/QueryCookbook.md

 let remindersLists = try RemindersLists.all.execute(db)
 ```

-Then you execute another query to fetch all of the reminders
+Then you execute another query to fetch all of the reminders associated with the lists just
+fetched:

 ```swift
 let reminders = try Reminder